540 kick: Double leg 540

+A technique that incorporates a take off from both legs and executed with an inside crescent kick.

 Fake 540

 A jump turning kick that mimics the 540.
 The practitioner, already facing the target, jumps up to perform an inside crescent or roundhouse kick, and tucks the other to then land on the kicking foot.
 This motion does not share the full take off pattern of a true 540.